 In our current conceptual framework Poincar\'e symmetry emerges in situations that allow the adoption of a Minkowski metric throughout.
-This situations could be described as the ''classical Minkowski limit".
+These situations could be described as the ``classical Minkowski limit''.

-It is not inconceivable that quantum gravity might admits a limit in which one can assume throughout a (expectation value of the) metric of Minkowski type, but some Planck-scale features of the fundamental description of spacetime (such as spacetime discreteness and/or spacetime noncommutativity) are still not completely negligible.
-This ``nontrivial Minkowski limit" would be such that essentially the role of the Planck scale in the description of gravitational interactions can be ignored (so that indeed one can make reference to a fixed Minkowski metric), but the possible role of the Planck scale in spacetime structure/kinematics is still significant.
-In particular, the description of Planck-scale corrections to particle-physics processes will be a key characteristic of the Minkowski limit of quantum gravity.
+It is not inconceivable that quantum gravity might admit a limit in which one can assume throughout a (expectation value of the) metric of Minkowski type, but some Planck-scale features of the fundamental description of spacetime (such as spacetime discreteness and/or spacetime noncommutativity) are still not completely negligible.
+This ``nontrivial Minkowski limit'' would be such that essentially the role of the Planck scale in the description of gravitational phenomena can be ignored (so that indeed one can make reference to a fixed Minkowski metric), but the possible role of the Planck scale in spacetime structure/kinematics is still significant.
+This intuition inspires the work on quantum-Minkowski spacetimes, and the analysis of the symmetries of these quantum spacetimes.

 It is of course not obvious that the correct quantum gravity should admit such a nontrivial Minkowski limit.
-With the little we presently know about the quantum-gravity problem we must be open to the possibility that the Minkowski limit would actually be trivial, {\it i.e.} that whenever the role of the Planck scale in the description of gravitational interactions can be neglected (and the metric is Minkowskian at least on average) one should also neglect the role of the Planck scale in spacetime structure/kinematics.
-But the hypothesis of a nontrivial Minkowski limit is worth exploring: it would be ``extremely kind" of quantum gravity to admit such a limit, since it might open a wide range of opportunities for accessible experimental verification, as I shall stress in what follows.
+With the little we presently know about the quantum-gravity problem we must be open to the possibility that the Minkowski limit would actually be trivial, i.e., that whenever the role of the Planck scale in the description of gravitational phenomena can be neglected (and the metric is Minkowskian at least on average) one should also neglect the role of the Planck scale in spacetime structure.
+But the hypothesis of a nontrivial Minkowski limit is worth exploring: it is a plausible hypothesis and it would be extremely valuable for us if quantum gravity did admit such a limit, since it might open a wide range of opportunities for accessible experimental verification, as I shall stress in what follows.